The Linear $q$-Hypergraph Process: Introduction

-Observe that Proposition \ref{n^2/q^3} shows that any maximal partial $(n,q,2)$ Steiner system has at least $\frac{n^2}{q^3}$ edges.
-In particular the $q$-linear process must continue for at least $\frac{n^2}{q^3}$ steps.
+Observe that Proposition \ref{n^2/q^3} shows that any maximal partial $(n,q,2)$ Steiner system asymptotically has at least $\frac{n^2}{q^3}$ edges.
+In particular the $q$-linear process must continue for at least $\frac{n^2}{q^3}(1-o(1))$ steps.

-In addition to Proposition \ref{n^2/q^3}, notice that there is a trivial lower bound for the size of a maximal $(n,q,2)$ partial Steiner system of $\frac{n}{q}$ by a counting argument.
-Notice that since $\frac{n}{q} > \frac{n^2}{q^3}$ when $q > \sqrt{n}$ then once $q > \sqrt{n}$ the trivial lower bound is better than the bound from Proposition \ref{n^2/q^3}.
+In addition to Proposition \ref{n^2/q^3}, notice that there is a trivial lower bound for the size of a maximal $(n,q,2)$ partial Steiner system on the order of $\frac{n}{q}$ by a counting argument.
+Notice that if $q > \sqrt{n}$, we have that $\frac{n}{q} > \frac{n^2}{q^3}$ and so in this case, the trivial lower is better than the bound from Proposition \ref{n^2/q^3}.
 Furthermore, when the trivial lower bound is better than the bound from Proposition \ref{n^2/q^3}, Proposition \ref{sqrt(2n)} says exactly how long the process continues asymptotically.

 \begin{proposition} Let $\mathcal{H}$ be a $q$-uniform linear hypergraph on $[n]$ with $q \geq \sqrt{2n}$.
 Then $e(\mathcal{H}) < q$.
 Further, if $\mathcal{H}$ is maximal then $e(\mathcal{H}) = \Theta(\frac{n}{q})$. \end{proposition}